-This document describes the means by which Fisher Funds Management Limited (Fisher Funds) price units in the funds Fisher Funds manage (the Funds) and the methods Fisher Funds and our outsource partners use to ensure the accuracy of the Funds' unit prices.
-Fisher Funds also describe our approach should an error (both an error in a unit price and an error in the calculation of the five taxable income components) occur.
+This document describes the means by which Fisher Funds Management Limited and its related entities (Fisher Funds) price units in the funds Fisher Funds manage (the Funds) and the methods Fisher Funds and our unit pricing providers (internal and outsource providers) use to ensure the accuracy of the Funds' unit prices.
+This document also describes our approach should an error (both an error in a unit price and an error in the calculation of the five taxable income components) occur.
 For the purposes of this policy, unit pricing error means either an error in unit price and/ or an error in the calculation of any of the taxable income components.